drakealexander/pyfun/history/README.md

 have adopted Python as the first language any programming student learns.

-It is really unfortunate the makers of the AP Computer Science exam have not yet seen the practicality of moving as well.
-The awkward subset of Java remains the basis for all APCS material and test as does the now very outdated emphasis on single-inheritance over composition, but that is a conversation for another day.
+> 💬 It is really unfortunate the makers of the AP Computer Science exam
+> have not yet seen the practicality of moving to Python as well.
+> The awkward subset of Java remains the basis for all APCS
+> material and test as does the now very outdated emphasis on
+> single-inheritance over composition, but that is a conversation
+> for another day.

 ---
 [![home](/assets/home-bw.png)](/README.md)